sevenveils/ArtStory/README.md

 ## ArtStory

 An interactive resource to visualize art/artists in time and the context of their respective movement.
-Links to external resources such as Wikipedia.js for more information will be available.
+Links to external resources such as Wikipedia.js for more information.

 ## Final Product
 !["Screenshot of the home page"](https://github.com/itsalysialynn/art-timeline/blob/master/public/images/home-screenshot.png)